emagiz/emdocs/mds/howto/userguide-apigateway-odata-datahub.md

 ## User Guide API Gateway eMagiz

-Below the user guide for oData section of the eMagiz API Gateway.
+Below the user guide for OData section of the eMagiz API Gateway.
 One of the implementation for this solution is connecting with the Mendix DataHub.
 The guide is split up per ILM phase of eMagiz (Capture, Design, Create, Deploy and Manage), and per section the specific step by step plans and best practices are discussed.
 Should you have any questions, please contact productmanagement@emagiz.com.

-Last update: June 30th 2020
+Last update: October 7th 2020

 ## Pre-requisites
 - Basic knowledge of the eMagiz platform